 The appendicitis misdiagnosis attorneys at LawMD have seen firsthand the devastation caused by such mistakes.
 Our firm helps individuals and families obtain compensation for injuries caused by the failure to properly identify and treat this serious and potentially deadly medical condition.

-For a free consultation with an appendicitis misdiagnosis attorney, contact us online or by phone at (888) 695-2963.
+For a free consultation with our appendicitis misdiagnosis attorneys, contact us online or by phone at (888) 695-2963.

 What Is Appendicitis?

 The appendix is a 3.5-inch long piece of tissue that extends from the large intestine on the lower right side of the abdomen.
 One of the strangest things about the appendix is that medical science has not been able to figure out what the appendix does, if anything.
 You can live without your appendix with no negative health consequences, as have the millions upon millions of people who have had their appendix removed in a timely fashion.

 But, while we can live without our appendix, we can’t live with an appendix that is about to burst.
 Appendicitis is a blockage in the lining of the appendix that results in infection.
 When the bacteria that cause the infection multiply rapidly, the appendix becomes inflamed, swollen, and filled with pus.
 If the appendix is not quickly removed in an appendectomy, it can burst, causing the infection to spread and become potentially fatal.

 - Sudden pain that begins on the right side of the lower abdomen